Brooklyn Bridge: Love locks

 As a tourist attraction, the Brooklyn Bridge is a popular site for clusters of love locks, wherein a couple inscribes a date and their initials onto a lock, attach it to the bridge, and throw the key into the water as a sign of their love.
 The practice is illegal in New York City and the NYPD can give violators a $100 fine.
 NYCDOT workers periodically remove the love locks from the bridge at a cost of $100,000 per year.
+There have been private efforts to remove the locks as well; for example, one man led a group of lock-breakers to remove some locks in February 2013, and a local woman periodically removed locks and garbage from the bridge in early 2026.